tcheeric/nostr-java/README.md

 Introducing the nostr-java library, a solution written in java for generating, signing, and publishing nostr events to relays.

 ## Requirements
-- Tested with Java 19.
+- Java 19.
 (Java 21 is currently not supported, due to a conflict with lombok.
 See issue [#101](https://github.com/tcheeric/nostr-java/issues/101)
 - A Nostr relay to connect to.
 This is needed for the [unit tests](https://github.com/tcheeric/nostr-java/tree/main/nostr-java-test).
 You can either run your own relay, or use a public one.
 To configure your test relay, update the [relays.properties](https://github.com/tcheeric/nostr-java/blob/main/nostr-java-test/src/test/resources/relays.properties) resource file in the test module.

 ## Building